eda-abec/wpa_pmkid_crack/README.md

 - timeout option
 - [Termux](https://termux.com/) compatible (root required, but __not__ monitor mode)
 - AP selection from list
+- very basic cracker.
+In Python, rather a PoC, but runs in Termux :)
 - more to come :)

 # Setup
 ## Dependencies
 - Python3
   - argparse, pexpect, netifaces
+  - for cracker: hashlib, hmac, binascii, pbkdf2
 - wpa_supplicant, wpa_passphrase
 - iw